 Directory of OA journals (DOAJ) indexes two open Access Journal: Open Veterinary Journal published by National Authority for Scientific Research & Alfateh University and Libyan Journal of Medicine by Co-Action Publishing, which is also hosted by African Journals OnLine (AJOL) - the world's largest peer-reviewed, African-published scholarly journals to enable the African researchers to access the work of other African academics and to make the African-origin research output available to Africans and to the rest of the world.

-Researchers from Libya publish articles in international Open Access journals, for example from 4 research articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them are highly accessed (most viewed) articles authors from: Faculty of Medicine and Health Sciences - Gomail, University of Aljabal Algharbil, Zawia, and Faculty of Veterinary Medicine, and Al Fateh University.
+Researchers from Libya publish articles in international Open Access journals, for example, in 2013, 4 research articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model – and among them are highly accessed (most viewed) articles authors from: Faculty of Medicine and Health Sciences - Gomail, University of Aljabal Algharbil, Zawia, and Faculty of Veterinary Medicine, and Al Fateh University.

 The establishment of the first Libyan University was in 1955, between 1962 and 1967, several faculties successively opened in the cities of Benghazi and Tripoli.
 According to General People’s Committee of Education and Scientific Research (GPCE&SR) in Libya (2009-2010), there are seven research and development centers namely: Alfateh University, Garyounis University, Sebha University, Omar AL-Mukhtar University, Musrata University, Sert University, AL-Jabal AL-Garbi University, Nasser University, Asmarya University, and Open University.
 Also, there are three universities of special nature, and 15 "departmental universities".
 Higher Education is completely financed by GPCE&SR, except for private universities.
 Research is now fully supported and financed by the government